NTheme/File-Explorer-Python/README.md

 4. Create a folder or file.
 Cleck on right mouse button to open menu

 5. Move, copy and rename files or folders.
 Click on the right button on a file ot it's icon on left or right list.
-To paste copied you can use as well __Ctrl+C__, to paste moved Ctrl+D
+To paste copied you can use as well _Ctrl+C_, to paste moved _Ctrl+D_

 6. Undo action (copy, move, rename).
-Use Ctrl+Z or menu button
+Use _Ctrl+Z_ or menu button

-**Execute**: launch filemanager.py\

 ----------------------------